amineremache/dafty-mcp/README.md

 # Daft.ie MCP Server

-This is an MCP (Model Context Protocol) server designed to interact with the Daft.ie API, specifically focusing on renting functionalities.
+This is an MCP (Model Context Protocol) server designed to interact with Daft.ie, primarily for searching rental properties via web scraping.

 ## Features

 *   **Search Rental Properties:** Search for rental listings based on various criteria like location, price range, number of bedrooms, and property type.
+This tool uses web scraping.
-*   **Get Rental Property Details:** Retrieve detailed information about a specific rental property using its unique ID.
+*   **Get Rental Property Details:** Attempts to retrieve detailed information about a specific rental property using its unique ID.
+    *   **Note:** This tool relies on the official Daft.ie API (v3) which requires an API key.
+Without a valid key (set via the `DAFT_API_KEY` environment variable), this tool will likely fail.
+Refer to `src/daftApi.ts` for more details and a link to the Daft.ie API documentation.

 ## Setup